fac19/resources/directory/quotes.md

 Jack: "Oh have I been on mute this whole time?!?
 I assumed everyone could hear me because I was making jokes and you guys were laughing" Week 11 Design Week Day 1 - nominated by Hannah 11/05/20

+Gio: "Who is the cleaner for next week?"
+Every Friday shame for those who did not clean in weeks 3 to 5 - nominated by Joe 22/05/20

 ## The bad
 Vatsal: "I am too hard worker to know what REST is" Week 7 Learn REST APIs workshop - Nominated by Gio 14 April 2020